 Старосільський замок – Stare Selo Castle

-The biggest castle among those five is Старосільський замок.
-However, it is not renewed, so you can see mostly walls and towers here.
-However, it is one of the most powerful Ukrainian military fortification.
-It was ruined only once in the 17th century, though it was built in the 16th century.
-After that battle, no one could manage with Старосільський замок.
+The biggest castle among these five is Старосільський замок.
+It is not renovated, so you can see mostly walls and towers here.
+However, it is one of the most powerful Ukrainian military fortifications.
+It was ruined only once in the 17th century, though it was built in the 16th.
+After that battle, no one could manage Старосільський замок.

 Where: Старе Село (Stare Selo village)